graft-community/docs/Setup Graft Supernode (Building from Source).md

 ## Requirements
 * OS:  Ubuntu 18.04 (other linux distributions and versions may require additional steps)
 * RAM:  2GB per CPU Core
+* If you are running from a local network you will also need to forward ports 28680 & 28681 to your supernode's local IP address.

 ## Prepare the server
 If you have not done so add a user and give it sudo rights.
 We'll use graft-user, but you can use any username you prefer.